fmorys/english-for-designers/02-first-impression.md

 Eversince I moved to Prague I've been mainly focusing on brand identites, websites and also a little bit of motion design.
 In addition to that, I've been doing digital art as a hobby in my spare time.

 Currently I'm finding my footing as a junior graphic designer at a gaming/esports-focused advertising agency.
-I think that videogames are an incredibly inspiring media precisely because of how much artistic talent and attention to detail goes into creating them, and even though videogame design is a completely different beast compared to advertising for videogames, I've been able to slowly find my way into learning Blender and doing some 3D work aswell.
+I think that videogames are an incredibly inspiring media precisely because of how much artistic talent and attention to detail goes into creating them, and even though videogame design is a completely different beast compared to advertising for videogames, I've been able to slowly find my way into learning Blender and doing some 3D work during my time in the agency aswell.

+Right now I am mostly working on the visuals for my own racing game inspired by the "golden era" of racing videogames (the 90s and the 2000s), which also happens to be my bachelor's thesis subject.
+Rather than going for realism I'm trying to make the game heavily stylized, mostly because it requires less profficiency on the technical side of things and it lets the game shine through with it's own style.

 I'd say that most of all, I find entertainment in worldbuilding.
 And I feel like that word encapsulates most of the work I do (or atleast the part which is really interesting for me).
 Be it a visual identity for a brand or a 3D environment, they both attempt to tell a complex story through visuals in an interesting way.